andrefigas/RustJNI/README.md

 | [Rust](https://www.rust-lang.org/learn/get-started) | 1.79.0       |
 | NDK (Tools -> SDK Manager -> SDK Tools -> NDK)      |              |

-*There are plans to lower certain version requirements.
-This will require some investigation and testing.*

 ## Setup

 ### Import Plugin